nmmmnu/HM4/README.md

 `VGETNORMALIZED words 150 i cat`

-Retrieves and normalizes the vector associated with "cat":
+Retrieves and normalizes the vector for key "cat" from the index "words".

 Returns: